jxzhangcc/PIO/README.md

 2. Run an NBO analysis

     Run a NBO analysis on the system of interest.
 The test result is done by an external NBO package.
-Usage of NBO3.0 that is built-in in gaussian 09 is similar as long as proper NBO keywords have specified in the gaussian input file.
+Usage of NBO 3.0 (which is built-in in Gaussian 09) is not recommended but is allowed as long as proper NBO keywords are specified in the gaussian input file (in this case no .nbo file will be generated but a .49 file will still be generated for this PIO code to read).

     **Input**
     - *FILENAME.47*